Haseeba393/loveCalculator/README.md

 User can enter his/her name along with his/her loving person to find the love percentage between each other.

 <h3>Dependencies</h3>
 The application is using <strong>React Native Lottie</strong> as a dependency to show animation in Result.js.
-Please follow this guide <link>https://github.com/react-native-community/lottie-react-native</link> to install the dependency successfully on your side
+<br>Please follow this guide <link>https://github.com/react-native-community/lottie-react-native</link> to install the dependency successfully on your side

 <h3>Message</h3>
 If you like the repo.
 Please hit the star.
 Also if you want more animations, tutorials and help in any other aspect of React Native you can ping me on my Email or onmy Youtube Channel.